 In most cases, no. If the desired outcome had nothing to do with the doctor’s skill of care exercised, then the likelihood of medical malpractice is very slim.

 What Damages Can Be Recovered From a Medical Malpractice Lawsuit?

 - Medical expenses for treating the injuries caused by the malpractice

 - Damages for pain and suffering

 - Lost wages

-- In appropriate circumstances, law permits damages to be recovered by spouses, children and parents of negligently injured people for the loss of the love, care, affection, companionship and other pleasures of the family relationship that are lost due to malpractice.
+- In appropriate circumstances, the law permits damages to be recovered by spouses, children, and parents of negligently injured people for the loss of the love, care, affection, companionship, and other pleasures of the family relationship that are lost due to malpractice.

 Advocating for Patients Who Were Harmed by Those Who Were Supposed to Help

 When you entrust your health to a medical professional or health care facility, you expect to receive a certain standard of care.
 However, negligence on the part of a doctor, hospital, or other health care provider can turn what should have been a relatively safe procedure into a nightmare for patients and their families.